wpkelso/notes/README.md

 ---
+tags: meta
 created: 2023-10-26T08:32
-updated: 2023-10-26T08:32
+updated: 2023-12-06T12:12
 ---

-# notes
+# William’s Notes

-These are my personal class notes that I'm letting be open to the world.
-Written in the Obsidian markdown environment, but as the repo consists entirely of plain text markdown files it naturally can be used in most other places that support markdown syntax (perhaps missing some syntax that is specific to Obsidian or less widely supported).
+This vault/repo consists entirely of notes I have taken either for class, or while working on personal projects.
+Primarily written to use the Obsidian markdown environment, this repo is best use within Obsidian using the plugins attached to this vault.
+However, it will work anywhere valid markdown will, save for the few bits of syntax that are environment specific or not as widely supported.

-Not everything has been re-written or sanitized of copyrighted or un-paraphrased content (I'm unsure of the exact rules/practices for personal use cases that are also publicly visible).
+Not everything has been re-written or sanitized of copyrighted or un-paraphrased content.